-- “There were many times as a caregiver when I needed some support, but I was unable to find much, if any, lung cancer specific caregiver support on the internet.
-A resource like this is so important for the caregiver to find all needed information in one place, so they are not spending hours searching for answers to their questions.
-Information in one centralized place means more time being spent where they are needed most, with their loved ones who are battling this difficult disease.
+- “There were many times as a caregiver when I needed some support, but I was unable to find much, if any, lung-cancer-specific caregiver support on the internet.
+A resource like this is so important for caregivers to find all needed information in one place, so they are not spending hours searching for answers to their questions.
+Information in one centralized place means spending more time where they are needed most, with their loved ones who are battling this difficult disease.
 Caregivers need support too.”

-— Andrea S. Both parents are living with and surviving lung cancer.
+— Andrea S., both parents living with and surviving lung cancer

 "Caring for and supporting my husband, Bill, through lung cancer was the most important thing I’ve ever done.
 As a 43-year-old who had never before faced a serious health issue, the word “caregiver” wasn’t even in my vocabulary.
-A caregiver’s resource center specific to lung cancer would have been a most welcome and invaluable resource in a time of great anxiety and emotional distress.
+A caregiver resource center specific to lung cancer would have been a most welcome and invaluable resource.
 Caregivers are under tremendous pressure.
-They must manage medical appointments, understand treatment options, care for and support their loved one, and somehow manage to keep "life" and themselves together in the process.
+They must manage medical appointments, understand treatment options, care for their loved one, and somehow manage to keep "life" and themselves together in the process.
 Helping a caregiver do their job helps an entire family live through a very difficult time."

-A lung cancer caregiver is often the field manager for the lung cancer patient without previous knowledge or tools to effectively fulfill that role.
-The bulk of responsibility can fall on the caregiver and many times the caregiver does it all, and neglects caring for themselves.
+A lung cancer caregiver is often the field manager for the person with lung cancer, without previous knowledge or tools to effectively fulfill that role.
+The bulk of responsibility can fall on the caregiver, and many times the caregiver does it all and neglects caring for themselves.

-Because of the lack of resources available specifically to lung cancer caregivers, many feel isolated and lack supportive people around them.
-Here at the CRC, caregivers can gain knowledge, learn care giving tips, get support from others and obtain hope.
+Because of the lack of resources available specifically for lung cancer caregivers, many feel isolated and lack supportive people around them.
+Here at the CRC, caregivers can gain knowledge, learn caregiving tips, get support from others, and gain hope.